 Bowman further iterated her decision to take elective classes in philosophy, but regrets not taking more classes in history, especially American History.
 One of her best decisions in choosing undergraduate classes was taking classes that she never thought she was interested in — Asian studies, Middle Eastern studies, Russian Literature or Caribbean Studies, to name a few — you never know how these classes will benefit you not only in professional school, but also in connecting with future clients or cases once you become an attorney.

-Laura Zuppo, Assistant Dean of Strategic Enrollment Management at Stetson Law, agrees with Professor Bowman and recommends taking rhetoric and logic classes, as well.
-Zuppo suggests “steering clear of a senior year filled with all easy ‘A’ classes, like ‘Intro-to' courses".
-Sometimes the path of least-resistance is not always beneficial - we’ve seen that first-hand.
+Steer clear of a senior year filled with easy 'A' classes, like 'Intro-to' classes.
+Sometimes the path of least resistance is not always beneficial — we’ve seen that first-hand.
 Don't waste your law school opportunity by being ill-prepared.
 Otherwise it could cost you greatly.

 Whatever you decide to study, realize there are many avenues to success in law school, but taking challenging classes that will refine your skill set for reading and synthesizing information will make a huge difference in professional school success.